pekap/N_2_contingency_analysis/README.md

 Basic implementation of fast N-2 contingecy analysis algorithm developed by Prof. Kostya Turitsyn MIT research group.
 The algorithm aims to find all dangerous N-2 contingencies in the grid.
-We call dangerous N-k contingency a set of k elements which tripping leads to violation of at least one constraint in power grid.
+We call dangerous N-k contingency a set of k elements which tripping leads to violation of at least one constraint in the given power grid.

-In this implementation we consider only line as contingency elements and their power limits as constraints.
+In this implementation we consider only lines as contingency elements and their power limits as constraints.

 ### How to run
 Download this repo and add path to it to matlab path collection.